surajkhan123/django-signals-and-python-classes-ans/README.md

 # django-signals-and-python-classes-ans

-Question 1: Are Django Signals executed synchronously or asynchronously?
+# Question 1: By default are django signals executed synchronously or asynchronously?

-=>Answer:By default, Django signals are executed synchronously.
+=>Answer: Yes,by default, Django signals are executed synchronously.
 This means that the sender waits for all connected receivers to finish before continuing

-#Code
+# Code
 from django.db import models
 from django.dispatch import receiver from django.db.models.signals import post_save